XinleiRen/XinleiRen.github.io/_projects/mmub.md

 ---

 ### Introduction
-The paper is available at [https://www.isca-archive.org/interspeech_2021/ren21_interspeech.pdf](https://www.isca-archive.org/interspeech_2021/ren21_interspeech.pdf)
+The paper describing this work, titled "*A Causal U-Net Based Neural Beamforming Network for Real-Time Multi-Channel Speech Enhancement*", can be accessed at [https://www.isca-archive.org/interspeech_2021/ren21_interspeech.pdf](https://www.isca-archive.org/interspeech_2021/ren21_interspeech.pdf)

 ---

 ### Demo
-I implemented SN-Net and processed several audio samples.
+There are some audio samples of multi-channel speech de-noising.

 <table style="text-align: center;">
     <tr>